A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

 \subsection{Studies on zero-shot super resolution}

 Zero-shot super-resolution (ZSSR) in operator learning refers to the ability of a trained model to enhance the resolution of function mappings without requiring additional high-resolution training data.
 Unlike traditional super-resolution techniques that rely on supervised learning with paired low- and high-resolution samples, zero-shot approaches leverage the inherent structure of the learned operator to generalize across different resolutions \cite{li2021fourierneuraloperatorparametric, Koopas2024}.

-ZSSR is particularly useful in scientific computing, where performing calculations on very fine discretizations is computationally expensive.
 It is worth noting the similarities to model order reduction techniques, where the dimensionality of the problem is reduced by capturing the dominant solution modes \cite{quarteroni2011reduced}.

 The ZSSR capability of iFOL is also demonstrated in Figures \ref{fig:2D_mech} and \ref{fig:3D_thermal}.
 Here, we further validate this claim by systematically testing the proposed iFOL approach and quantitatively assessing the error accumulation across different mesh resolutions.
 Our main focus is on stationary nonlinear diffusion in 3D, where we evaluate the solution on both finer and coarser grids, as well as on the 2D nonlinear Allen-Cahn equation, where we analyze error accumulation over time and for varying resolutions.
 Similar behavior is observed for other investigated problems, and therefore, for brevity, we do not report all details.